konturno/2023/sandbox/README.md

 And that's what's happening in the video here.
 Yours truly is making those lines behave in the way he told them to behave!

 Unlike the previous slither, I now feel that I have a good technical mastery over over the motion of the lines.
-On the other hand the previous piece has more of a jellyfish or mantaray vibe about that is quite soothing
+On the other hand the previous piece has more of a jellyfish or manta ray vibe about that is quite soothing.

 You may also notice that the video loops quite well there is little noticeable jump between the last frame and the first frame.

+The question is - now that I know how to do it: Can I make something worthy of ongoing interest and engagement?
+Can we go beyond the craft and find some art here?

-The script is plain and simple JavaScript calling the Three.js library hosted at https://Threes.org
+The script is plain and simple JavaScript calling the Three.js WebGL library hosted at https://Threes.org

 View the work here:
 https://konturno.github.io/2023/sandbox/draw-spline-slither/